svaarala/duktape/doc/debugger.rst

 * Invalid or insane dvalue formats are encountered.
 There's often no way to continue reliably in these cases.

-* A parse error when a support command is being handled.
+* A parse error when a supported command is being handled.
 Such a situation would indicate that the peer is buggy or in an inconsistent state.

 The exact error handling rules are not specified in great detail here, but